acudworth3/component-library-poc/docs/project-notes.md

 ### Explanation - Not Completed

-- eslint - maybe drop a standard config into the repo anyway
+- eslint - available from the `npm create vite@latest` command but unedited
 - .env files

 #### Folder Structure